 Intern Selection & Academic Preparation Policy

 ERC-Insight’s psychology internship is open to applicants from doctoral graduate programs in Clinical Psychology and Counseling Psychology.
 Selected applicants must have completed all graduate coursework and passed their clinical competency exam prior to the start of internship.
-ERC-Insight is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates in the APPIC Match for doctoral intern selection.
+ERC-Insight is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates in the APPIC Match for intern selection.
 Required application materials include a completed AAPI, including: Cover letter, current vita, official transcript(s) of all graduate course work, and three letters of recommendation from professionals familiar with your recent work (including at least one, preferably two, letters from clinical supervisors who have directly supervised your clinical work within the last year).
 All application materials must be received by the specified deadline listed in the current APPIC directory to be considered.

 Application Screening & Interview Process